MicrosoftDocs/azure-devops-docs/docs/artifacts/quickstarts/universal-packages.md

 ---
 title: Publish and then download a Universal Package
-description: Using Universal Packages in Azure DevOps Services ms.assetid: f47b858c-138d-426d-894c-a5fe1d5aa08e ms.technology: devops-artifacts ms.topic: conceptual ms.date: 08/27/2019
+description: Using Universal Packages in Azure DevOps Services.
+How to publish and download universal packages to and from Azure Artifacts. ms.assetid: f47b858c-138d-426d-894c-a5fe1d5aa08e ms.technology: devops-artifacts ms.topic: conceptual ms.date: 06/24/2020
 monikerRange: 'azure-devops'
 ---